-Restricted assets include those assets comprising the Subordinate Lien Bond (Series 2010 Bonds), Subordinate Lien Reserve (Series 2010 Bonds), Subordinate Lien Bond (Series 2017 Bonds), Subordinate Lien Reserve (Series 2017 Bonds), and Project Construction funds, which are principally established and maintained pursuant to the Resolutions.
+Restricted assets include those assets comprising the Subordinate Lien Bond (Series 2010 Bonds), Subordinate Lien Reserve (Series 2010 Bonds), Subordinate Lien Bond (Series 2017 Bonds), Subordinate Lien Bond (Series 2017 Bonds), and Project Construction funds, which are principally established and maintained pursuant to the Resolutions.
 Substantially all assets in the Bond and Reserve Funds are available only to meet the principal and interest payments on the Revenue Bonds.

-Subordinate Lien Bond Fund (Series 2010 Bonds) and Subordinate Lien Reserve Fund (Series 2010 Bonds) assets are for use in paying the interest and principal of outstanding Series 2010 Bonds.
-Subordinate Lien Bond Fund (Series 2017 Bonds) and Subordinate Lien Reserve Fund (Series 2017 Bonds) assets are for use in paying the interest and principal of outstanding Series 2017 Bonds.
-Project Construction Fund assets are available to pay costs associated with the Series "A" Notes.
+Subordinate Lien Bond Fund (Series 2010 Bonds) and Subordinate Lien Reserve Fund (Series 2010 Bonds) assets were for use in paying the interest and principal of outstanding Series 2010 Bonds.
+Subordinate Lien Bond Fund (Series 2017 Bonds) and Subordinate Lien Reserve Fund (Series 2017 Bonds) assets were for use in paying the interest and principal of outstanding Series 2017 Bonds.
+These two series of bonds were refunded on July 29, 2021 with the issuance of the Series 2021 Bonds.